AUGUST 14, 2020

-A hospital, at its very core, is a place to make people better.
-But sometimes being in a hospital can make people feel worse.
+A hospital is a place to make people better.
+But just being in a hospital can make people feel worse.

-So what can you do when your hospital — an environment of treatment and healing — might be impacting your patients’ mental and emotional health?
+So what can you do when your hospital — an environment of treatment and healing — may be impacting your patients’ mental and emotional health?

 It means you can — and should — provide patients with comforting, personal, positive distraction options.

 Positive distraction can be a soothing song.
-A favorite movie or game.
+A favorite movie.
 A show they were binging before they came to the hospital.

 The physical care for your patients is the focus during their stay, but emotional and mental care is equally as important and should not be overlooked.